noobieprogram/Hangman/README.md

 # Hangman

 This is a full-fledged functioning Hangman game that anyone can play.
 Unlike other Hangman games  on the internet where word possibilities are astoundingly low, this particular game boasts a list of whopping 370093 possible words.
 Everytime the game is run, a new word is randomly chosen from the list and the user is asked to guess it letter by letter.
-Furthermore, the user has control of the game as he can set he maximum number of tries.
+Furthermore, the user has control of the game as he/she can set the maximum number of tries.

 ## How to play?